SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/index.md

 You can easily switch between these screens by clicking the buttons in the Navigator.

-To access SOLoader, advanced import, replication, Travel and scripting, see [The main sections of Windows Client settings][40].
+To access SOLoader, advanced import, replication, Travel and scripting, see [Windows Client settings][40].

 ## Differences between onsite and online installations